-The Human Rights Campaign and SHOWTIME® are excited to announce the second year of "Queer to Stay: An LGBTQ Business Preservation Initiative", an initiative to support, uplift and preserve businesses that serve the LGBTQ+ community, with a focus on LGBTQ+ people of color, women and the transgender community.
+The Human Rights Campaign and SHOWTIME® are excited to launch the fourth year of "Queer to Stay: An LGBTQ+ Business Preservation Initiative", an effort that supports, uplifts and preserves small businesses that serve the LGBTQ+ community, particularly multiply-marginalized queer people.

-If you own an LGBTQ-serving business and have faced hardship due to COVID-19, we encourage you to apply for funding through this year's "Queer to Stay" initiative.
-Applications will be accepted until 11:59pm on Saturday, July 31st.
-Recipients will be notified and announced later this summer.
+If you own an LGBTQ+-serving business, we encourage you to apply for funding through this years "Queer to Stay" initiative.